Structured Uncertainty guided Clarification for LLM Agents: ClarifyBench

 \subsection{Benchmark Construction}

-\textbf{Data Sources.} \texttt{ClarifyBench} draws from two primary sources to ensure diversity and realism.
-First, we extract successfully executed tool calls from the DocPilot ~\cite{mathur2024docpilot}, which provides real user interactions in document processing scenarios.
-Second, we leverage the Berkeley Function Calling Leaderboard (BFCL-v3)~\cite{berkeley-function-calling-leaderboard}, which offers data across multiple domains: vehicle control, stock trading, travel planning, and file system management.
+\textbf{Data Sources.} ClarifyBench draws from two primary sources to ensure diversity and realism.
+First, we extract successfully executed tool calls from DocPilot ~\citep{mathur2024docpilot}, which provides real user interactions in document processing scenarios.
+Second, we leverage the Berkeley Function Calling Leaderboard (BFCL-v3)~\citep{berkeley-function-calling-leaderboard}, which offers data across multiple domains: vehicle control, stock trading, travel planning, and file system management.

 \textbf{Data Augmentation.} To create the comprehensive set of query types required for clarification evaluation, we employ systematic data augmentation techniques.
-We process \textit{DocPilot} dataset by anonymizing user metadata, replacing specific file names and domain terms in tool calls with LLM-generated substitutes to ensure generalizability, followed by PII removal.
+We process \textit{DocPilot} dataset by anonymizing metadata, replacing specific file names tool calls with LLM-generated substitutes to ensure generalizability.
 For ambiguous queries, we randomly select upto 3 arguments from successful tool calls and obfuscate them, then prompt GPT-4o to generate five alternative user queries that omit the obfuscated information.
-We also generate user intent prompts using in-context learning examples to capture the original tool call semantics.
-For infeasible queries, we design handwritten rules based on common API errors to create tool calls that would generate failures, followed by a similar LLM-based query augmentation process.
+For infeasible queries, we design handwritten rules (\ref{sec:c5}) based on common API errors to create tool calls that would generate failures, followed by a similar LLM-based query augmentation process.
 We process \textit{BFCL-v3 } using existing explicit and ambiguous parameter queries from the benchmark, ensuring sample independence by removing cases with secondary API dependencies.
 We apply rule-based validation and LLM judgment (via in-context learning) to identify and exclude such cases.
 For retained samples, we strip secondary API utterances and tool calls from ground truth annotations.
-User intent prompts are generated through LLM processing, and infeasible queries are constructed using domain-specific rules, mirroring the DocPilot data strategy.
+User intent prompts are generated through LLM based detailed summarization of the ground truth tool calls and user utterances.